cc-y-zhao/Slack-ish/README.md

 ## Meet the Team~

-This website is brought to you by [Cecilia Zhao](https://www.linkedin.com/in/ceciliazh/), [Sharon Fang](https://www.linkedin.com/in/sharonfang8/), and [Gabriel Sitorus]().
+This website is brought to you by [Cecilia Zhao](https://www.linkedin.com/in/ceciliazh/) and [Sharon Fang](https://www.linkedin.com/in/sharonfang8/).
 Thank you for visiting our site! 😊❤

 ---